lazorfuzz/liowebrtc/README.md

 `broadcast(messageType, payload)` - broadcasts a message to all peers in the room via the signaling server (similar to `shout`, but not p2p).
 Listen for peers' broadcasts on the `receivedSignalData` event.
+- `string messageType` a label, usually a string, that describes the payload
+- `object payload` - an arbitrary value or object to send to peers

 `createRoom(name, callback)` - emits the `create` event and optionally invokes `callback` on response